Contrasens/SGP40/README.md

-# Arduino Project with SGP40 and BME280 Sensors
+# VOC (Volatile Organic Compounds) index with ESP8266, SGP40 and BME280 Sensors

 This project is built for an ESP8266 (Lolin D1 mini v4.0.0) with a 128x64 OLED display, SGP40 gas sensor, and BME280 temperature, pressure, humidity sensor.